jpawelczak/vpa-demo/README.md

 Noticed Mem has the same values for minAllowed and maxAllowed?
 This way, we want to keep workloads stable by preventing from applying Mem related actuations just yet.
 Once we collect more data, we can change those settings.

-Once applied `ContainerResourcePolicy`, you will notice that VPA resizes the pods in-place to CPU 250m, value being our minimum CPU to maintain workload's reliability.
+Once applied `ContainerResourcePolicy`, you will notice that VPA resizes pod's resource requests in-place to CPU 250m, value being our minimum CPU to maintain workload's reliability.
 You can check in-place scaling events created by applying `ContainerResourcePolicy` `minAllowed` in "Pod details" page , Events tab:
 ![Screenshot of in-place scaling events](vpa-ippr-event.png)

-Now, let's check VPA Recommendations about container-level CPU and Mem resources (`kubectl describe vpa vpa-demo`):
+Now, let's check VPA Recommendations about container-level CPU and Mem resource requests (`kubectl describe vpa vpa-demo`):
 ```
 Name:         vpa-demo
 Namespace:    default